georg-braun/cashflow/README.md

-# budget
+# Budget system

-System for managing personal financial budget
+A system for managing personal finance with budgets.